erickaakcire/webhistorian/README.md

 #To run the extension in Developer Mode in Chrome

-You will be able to see  your visualizations, but you won't be able to participate in the research project when you install Web Historian using developer mode.
-To add this extension from the Chrome Store:
 <ol>
 <li> Download the extension code to your machine.
 Press the "Clone or download" green button on the Web Historian Repsitory https://github.com/erickaakcire/webhistorian.
 From there you can download the zip file or copy the address to clone.
 If you downoad the zip file you need to unzip it.
 <li> In your file system rename the file .../js/app/config.js-template.js to .../js/app/config.js